fsdude/challenge-node-concepts/README.md

 ## :boom: THE tests to be destroyed

-- should be able to create a new repository
+- Should be able to create a new repository

-- should be able to list the repositories
+- Should be able to list the repositories

-- should be able to update repository
+- Should be able to update repository

-- should not be able to update a repository that does not exist
+- Should not be able to update a repository that does not exist

-- should not be able to update repository likes manually
+- Should not be able to update repository likes manually

--should be able to delete the repository
+- Should be able to delete the repository

-- should not be able to delete a repository that does not exist
+- Should not be able to delete a repository that does not exist

-- should be able to give a like to the repository
+- Should be able to give a like to the repository

-- should not be able to like a repository that does not exist
+- Should not be able to like a repository that does not exist

 ## :nerd_face: What I learned